krishal99/Terrain/README.md

 For now I think I'll start on further expanding the mob generator and improving the battle system... but first the mob generator has to be good, and have more variety.

-After the battle system, I will start working on hard coded bosses and levelling up, possibly an inventory system.
+After the battle system, I will start working on proper hard coded bosses and possibly an inventory system.

 This is more like a note to myself, but some sounds would be nice (a bwaah at a boss fight, something friendly in a village/ town etc).
 I'm assuming it'll have to be 8 bit but that has its own charm... damn I should really research this since I completely forgot about wanting to implement that.
 <font color="#ff0000">